ethersphere/ethswarm-blog-hugo/content/foundation/posts/build-on-swarm-how-to-run-a-bee-node-for-testing-and-development.md

 ## Option 3: Run a local network with FDP Play

 [Fair Data Protocol](https://fdp.fairdatasociety.org/) (FDP) is a data interoperability protocol and a layer 2 solution built on top of Swarm.
-It promotes self-sovereignty and privacy for dApps that use personal data in the decentralized cloud.
+It promotes self-sovereignty and privacy for dApps that use personal data in the decentralised cloud.

-Much like the `bee-factory`, [FDP Play](https://github.com/fairDataSociety/fdp-play) is a CLI tool used to spin up a local development FDP environment with Docker.
+Much like `bee-factory`, [FDP Play](https://github.com/fairDataSociety/fdp-play) is a CLI tool used to spin up a local development FDP environment with Docker.
 It includes a ganache blockchain for testing, a Docker cluster of bee nodes as well as a FairOS instance.

 ### Prerequisites